 |

-Three factors reduce the depth of field (the
+Three factors reduce the

-area of acceptable sharpness) of a lens:
+depth of field (the area of acceptable sharpness) of a

-Here is the set-up for the test.
+notes Here is the set-up for the first test.

 |